joe10111/JS101/JS109_Notes/specific_Topics_of_Interest/variableScope.md

 # Variable Scope 10/20/2022
- ## What is varaible scope?
+ ## What is variable scope?
-  * Variable scope is where the scope at witch the variable is accseable from other scopes.
+  * Variable scope is where the scope at witch the variable is accessible from other scopes.
   > "A variable's scope is the part of the program that can access that variable by name."
   ##### ^ Quote from JS101 Variable Scope LS

  ## Types of Variable Scope
-  * In JavaScript there are different two categorys of scope this includes: global and local.
+  * In JavaScript there are different two category's of scope this includes: global and local.

   ### Local Scope: function scope and block scope

    #### function scope
    * Functions define a new scope for local variables.
 You can think of the scope defined by a function as an inner scope.
 Nested functions define nested scopes.

    > "Rule 1: outer scope variables can be accessed by the inner scope."